wieslawsoltes/NXUI/README.md

 automatically.
 If you reference the `NXUI.BuildTasks` project directly, import its `NXUI.BuildTasks.targets` file so MSBuild can locate the task assembly.
+The task now also runs during design-time builds so IntelliSense picks up the generated extension methods without needing a full compile.

 C#
 ```bash